 AA – 36-50 winds/percussion

 AAAAA – 91+ winds/percussion

 Our contest features a panel of nationally recognized adjudicators from across the United States.
 The Bands of America evaluation format is used, with judges located both in the press box (ensemble) and on the field (individual).
 All judges will evaluate each band using score sheets and digital recordings.
 Each director will receive the written and recorded feedback in a post-contest packet provided at their respective awards ceremony.
 There will not be a judge’s critique at the end of your band’s performance.

 * Visual Performance, Ensemble 20 pts.

 ** Music Performance, Individual 20 pts.

 TOTAL 100 pts.

-There will be two awards ceremonies during the event – one mid-day for the Class A & AA participants, and one at the conclusion of the contest for the Class AAA & AAAA participants.
-Prior to each awards ceremony, the James Madison University Marching Royal Dukes will perform for the audience.
+There will be two awards ceremonies during the event – one mid-day for the Class A & AA participating bands, and one at the conclusion of the contest for the Class AAA, AAAA & AAAAA participating.
+Prior to each awards ceremony, the JMU Marching Royal Dukes will perform for the participating bands and audience.

 Individuals to ACCEPT awards: Drum Majors and/or Auxiliary Captains are invited to receive the awards for their band.
-An announcement will be made prior to each ceremony (following the last band in the class) to notify all directors to lead their drum majors/captains to the North End zone tunnel (see map).
-All representatives will meet the JMU contest staff at the E-Gates at the bottom of the North stairwell, adjacent to the tunnel, and will be led onto the field during the MRD performance.
-Directors will be permitted to watch the awards ceremony from field level, but will not accept the awards from the front sideline.
-They will stand against the front wall during the presentation.
+An announcement will be made prior to each ceremony (following the last band in the AA/AAAAA class) to notify all directors of where to send students.
+All representatives will meet the JMU contest staff at the E-Gates at the bottom of the North stairwell, adjacent to the tunnel (see stadium map).

 Note: The JMU Parade of Champions DOES NOT recognize a “Grand Champion”.